 Payroll changes are expected at the state level

-• Moving expenses: Qualified moving expenses must now be included in gross income and wages; except in the case of an armed forces member on active duty who moves pursuant to a military order.
+- Qualified moving expenses must be included in gross income and wages; except in the case of an armed forces member on active duty who moves pursuant to a military order.

 Thank you for choosing Paylocity as your Payroll Tax partner.
 Should you have any questions please contact your Paylocity Account Manager.